chetangargnitd/social-sign-in/README.md

 # social-sign-in

-A simple social sigin app
+A simple social signin app.

+User can sign in from Facebook, Google+, GitHub, Twitter and also can register manually.